Are Your Hair Extensions Non-Damaging?

 This article will break down the most common types of hair extension methods and just how damaging or safe they are.

-The Following 3 Methods Are Considered To Be "Less Damaging" Than The Methods Above
+The Following Methods Are "Less Damaging"

 - Natural Beaded Rows